ajuggler/ppp-notes/05-lecture.md

 ## Native tokens and value

-The topic of this lecture is to explain how native tokens can be minted and burned in Cardano.
+The topic of this lecture is how native tokens can be minted and burned in Cardano.

 Recall that each UTxO has an address and a value (in adition of a Datum).
 In Plutus, the `Value` is defined as a map from `CurrencySymbol`s to maps from